Amazon Advertising Bible: ins and outs from a PPC evangelist

 How to structure an automatic targeting campaign

-Leave Dynamic bids - up and down.
+Leave Dynamic bids - up and down if you are concerned about traffic volume.

 In this way, Amazon AI will decide whether to increase the bid when your ad is more likely to convert.